Thinguyen23/Thi_Bikesharing/citibike_analysis.md

 - Annual pass - $150 for a whole year of riding

 ## Conclusion
-Des Moines nature and people has so much to offer.
-The Bike sharing program promise to take advantages of the amazing Greater Des Moines and encourage people on outdoor adventures
+Des Moines City has so much to offer to the success of the Bike sharing program.
+This program promises to take advantages of the rich and amazing nature and culture of Greater Des Moines and encourage people to get out and seek adventures.